-UC Social Justice is the work of Cincinnati Law’s Center for Race, Gender, and Social Justice’s team: three Co-Directors, the law school’s Director of College Relations, a program assistant and two student program associates.
+UC Social Justice is the work of Cincinnati Law’s Center for Race, Gender, and Social Justice’s team: four Co-Directors, the law school’s Director of College Relations, a program assistant, two student program associates, and three student research assistants.

 Emily Houh is the Gustavus Henry Wald Professor of Law and Contracts at the University of Cincinnati College of Law.
 She co-directs the Center for Race, Gender, and Social Justice and teaches contracts, commercial law, and critical race theory.
 Her scholarship focuses on the interaction between contract law, critical race theory, and socioeconomic (in)equality.